 - a.
-Pigs must be fed to meet or exceed nutrient requirements as determined by the National Research Council. - b.
+Pigs must be fed to meet or nutrient requirements as determined by the latest edition of the National Research Council, nutrient requirements of swine - b.
 Pigs must be fed a wholesome diet which is: - 1.
 Appropriate to their species, stage of production, and age. - 2.
 Fed to them in sufficient quantity to maintain them in good health; and - 3.
 Sufficient for their nutritional needs.